Hugtto Pretty Cures

 - Kid from the Future: The final episode reveals she is Hana's future daughter.

 - Legacy Character: She's a Cure just like her mom Hana.

-- Only Known by Their Nickname: "Hugtan" is obviously a nickname, but that's the only name she's known by.
+- Only Known by Their Nickname: "Hugtan" is a nickname Hana gives her shortly after first meeting her, and that's the only name she's known by.
 The final episode reveals that her real name is Hagumi, Hana's future daughter.

 - Power-Strain Blackout: In Episode 10, she defends the group from a deadly attack and purifies the Monster of the Week as Hana was unable to transform.
 However, this puts her in a coma immediately afterwards.

 - Punny Name: Her real name given to her by Hana in the finale, Hagumi, sounds a lot like the English words "Hug Me!".